TikTok taps corporate law firm K&L Gates to advise on its U.S. content moderation policies – TechCrunch

 TikTok’s announcement comes at a time when the company is again coming under the eye of the U.S. government and regulators.
 The app was already fined $5.7 milliion for children’s privacy law (COPPA) violations.
 And now, Sen. Marco Rubio (R-FL) sent a letter to Treasury Secretary Steven Mnuchin Wednesday requesting that the Committee on Foreign Investment in the United States look into ByteDance, the Chinese company that owns TikTok, for its 2017 acquisition of Musical.ly.
 The letter claims that there is “growing evidence” that TikTok’s U.S. platform is engaging in censorship.

-TikTok, before today, had admitted its content guidelines were out of date, and said it took a localized approach to its moderation choices.
+TikTok, before today, had admitted its content guidelines were outdated and no longer used, and said it took a localized approach to its moderation choices.
 But a hashtag like #hongkong in TikTok shows “barely a hint of unrest,” The Washington Post recently reported.

 With legal — and soon, independent — advice and strategic consulting in the works, TikTok hopes to figure out how a Chinese-owned app can participate in the democratic U.S. social media market, without becoming another mouthpiece for the Chinese Communist Party.